-- FOR THE COOKIES, preheat the oven to 160°C (320°F).
-Spread hazelnuts on a baking tray and toast for about 8-10 minutes until lightly browned and fragrant and the the skins start to crack.
+- FOR THE COOKIES, preheat the oven to 160°C/320°F. Spread hazelnuts on a baking sheet and toast for about 8-10 minutes until lightly browned and fragrant and the the skins start to crack.
 Remove from the oven and place nuts in a clean tea towel and gently rub together until the most of the skin comes off.
 Cool and finely chop or grind in nut grinder.

 - Combine together hazelnut flour, ground hazelnuts, chocolate sugar mixture and finely grated orange zest in one bowl.

-- In a mixing bowl beat egg whites with a pinch of salt until they hold stiff peaks.
+- In a mixing bowl using a hand mixer beat egg whites with a pinch of salt until they hold stiff peaks.
 Add Amaretto liqueur and stir with silicon spatula.

 - Fold gradually dry ingredients into egg whites until the soft dough forms.

 - Using a teaspoon portion a dough of the size of small walnuts and roll into a ball.
-Arrange on baking tray and lightly press each ball using a teaspoon.
+Arrange on baking sheet and lightly press each ball using a teaspoon.

 - Bake in oven for about 5-6 minutes.
-Remove the cookies from the oven and leave on the baking tray to cool.
+Remove the cookies from the oven and leave on the baking sheet to cool.
 They will cool quickly as they are small and light.